-It is the strategy of the West Midlands Fire and Rescue Authority to have in place a structured risk management framework which supports the assessment and treatment of its corporate risks, as it is recognised that such a strategy will support the Fire and Rescue Authority in achieving its vision of 'Making West Midlands Safer'.
+It is the strategy of the West Midlands Fire and Rescue Authority to have in place a structured risk management framework which supports the assessment and treatment of its corporate risks, as it is recognised that such a strategy will support the Fire and Rescue Authority in achieving its vision of 'Making West Midlands safer, stronger and healthier'.
 Effective risk management forms a key aspect of the corporate governance arrangements.